stablekernel/aqueduct/doc/db/header.md

 }
 ```

+Note that the specific database driver determines whether or not the table name is case-sensitive or not.
+The included database driver for PostgreSQL automatically lowercases table names and is case-insensitive.

 ### Model types

 Instances of model types hold data in an Aqueduct application.
-When data is sent as part of an HTTP request body, you may deserialize that data into a model object.
-That object can then be operated on and sent to the database to insert, fetch, delete or update data via a `Query`.
-When getting data back from a database, you will receive instances of the appropriate model type.
-Model objects can be used as the `body` of `Response` objects as well.
+Model objects can have their data populated by a `Map`, oftentimes acquired from an HTTP request body (deserialization).
+They can be used to insert, fetch, delete or update data in a database with help of a `Query` object.
+Model objects are also used to populate the body of an HTTP response (serialization).
 The following code snippet is a pretty common usage of a model object:

 ```dart